Elwey History, Family Crest & Coats of Arms

 In Scottish history, few names go farther back than Elwey, whose ancestors lived among the clans of the Pictish tribe.
 They lived in Aberdeen but originally from Clackmannan.
 The name may be derived from the Gaelic alla which means wild and mhagh which means field.

 Early Origins of the Elwey family

+The surname Elwey was first found in the county of Clackmannanshire (Gaelic: Siorrachd Chlach Mhannainn), nicknamed the “wee county,” it is the smallest Council Area of Scotland, located in southeastern Scotland.
+According to Black, the most likely source of their origin was Alloa in the Aberdeen area.
 The first recorded spelling of the name was Alleway, about the year 1359.
 Alloway is a former Scottish village that is now a suburb of Ayr, best known as the birthplace of Robert Burns and the setting for his poem "Tam o' Shanter."
 In North America, the word Alloway is a Delaware Indian term meaning "beautiful tail" and refers to the black fox.

 Early History of the Elwey family

 This web page shows only a small excerpt of our Elwey research.
-Another 195 words (14 lines of text) covering the years 1440 and 1772 are included under the topic Early Elwey History in all our PDF Extended History products and printed products wherever possible.
+Another 98 words (7 lines of text) covering the years 1440 and 1772 are included under the topic Early Elwey History in all our PDF Extended History products and printed products wherever possible.

 Elwey Spelling Variations

 The arts of spelling and translation were yet in their infancies when surnames began, so there are an enormous number of spelling variations of the names in early Scottish records.
 This is a particular problem with Scottish names because of the numerous times a name might have been loosely translated to English from Gaelic and back.
 Elwey has been spelled Alloway, Alleway, Aloveious, Alloweious, Allaway, Alliway, Alloway, Aloway, Alaway, Aleway, Alewy, Alloways, Allawy, Aylwey and many more.

 Early Notables of the Elwey family (pre 1700)

-Another 18 words (1 lines of text) are included under the topic Early Elwey Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Elwey Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Elwey family to Ireland

 Some of the Elwey family moved to Ireland, but this topic is not covered in this excerpt.

-Another 53 words (4 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Another 32 words (2 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Elwey family

 This oppression forced many Scots to leave their homelands.
 Most of these chose North America as their destination.
 Although the journey left many sick and poor, these immigrants were welcomed the hardy with great opportunity.
 Many of these settlers stood up for their newfound freedom in the American War of Independence.
 More recently, Scots abroad have recovered much of their collective heritage through highland games and other patriotic functions and groups.
 An examination of passenger and immigration lists has located various settlers bearing the name Elwey: William Alloway who settled in Pennsylvania in 1682; but John Alloway had settled in Virginia twenty years before.
 Mary Alloway arrived in 1770; and Samuel Alloway arrived in New Orleans in 1823..